IvonJanssen/dissect-docs/docs/source/acquire.rst

 .. note::

-    To be able to access the full system to collect its artefacts one must run acquire with administrator privileges.
+    To be able to access the full system to collect all its artefacts one must run acquire with administrator privileges.